Important Dates

 Posters & Contest

 Submissions of posters on graph drawing, network visualization, and related areas are solicited.
 The poster session will provide a forum for the communication of late-breaking research results (which may also appear elsewhere) to the GD community.
-Authors of posters should prepare an abstract (up to 2 pages in LIPIcs style) that must be submitted together with the poster itself.
-Details about the traditional Graph Drawing Contest, which is held at the conference, are provided at the website.
+Authors of posters should prepare an abstract (up to two pages in LIPIcs style, excluding references) that must be submitted together with the poster itself.

 Lightweight Double-Blind Review Process